About

 What We Do

-The NCTR is the permanent, safe home for all statements, documents, and other materials gathered by the TRC.
+The National Centre for Truth and Reconciliation (NCTR) is the permanent, safe home for all statements, documents, and other materials and sacred items gathered by the TRC.
 We also work with our network of partners and supporters to continue to expand this collection and promote ongoing research and learning.

-By incorporating Indigenous perspectives, values, laws and protocols, we are creating something new — we are working on decolonizing the archive, to be built on principles of respect, honesty, wisdom, courage, humility, love and truth.
+By incorporating Indigenous perspectives, values, laws and protocols, we are creating something new — we are working on decolonizing the archives, to be built on the principles of respect, honesty, wisdom, courage, humility, love and truth.

 NCTR Logo